iendjinn/iendjinn/systems/frontier/interstellar-raiders.markdown

 ---

 ## Captain

+_Charismatic, flamboyant and vicious, the Captain takes the biggest share and the best gear._

 | Firepower | Mobility | Assault | Discipline | Scale | Points |
 | --------- | -------- | ------- | ---------- | ----- | ------ |